The Double Refuge ✝︎ Saint Francis: Pascal’s Wager 1

 ✝︎

-Pascal’s bet divides human existence between Meaning & Infinity on one hand and lack of meaning & the infinite void on the other.
-Winning everything is the result of belief and not winning everything is the result of disbelief.
-Yet I’d argue that refusing Pascal's wager isn't to reject a meaningful Infinity.
-Rather, it's to reject the argument that a specific religious belief is the only way to reach a meaningful understanding of infinity.
 Refusing the wager is to reject the notion that unless we confess belief we're left with the opposite of everything: nothing.
 It’s also to reject the concept of a God who forces such a choice on us.
 A God who will smite us or nullify our existence if we use our free will to follow all possible truths.
 A God who commands us, Believe this, and only this, or else!
-In this sense, to reject Pascal’s wager isn’t to reject God, but rather to reject a version of God that’s doctrinal & exclusive instead of mystical & inclusive.
-From the point of view of the double refuge, the religious philosophy that makes most sense is is the one that says it isn’t the only one.
+In this sense, to reject Pascal’s wager isn’t to reject God, but rather to reject a version of God that’s doctrinal & exclusive, instead of mystical & inclusive.
+From the point of view of the double refuge, the religious philosophy that makes most sense is is the religious philosophy that confesses that it’s not the only one.

-Pascal's wager might help people to escape from an entrenched positivism that refuses to explore emotional, romantic, transcendental, and mystical possibilities.
-But it doesn’t really help people who believe in the double refuge, that is, in a free flow from doubt to an open definition of God and spirituality.
-Unfortunately, given the traditional Christian view of the saved & the damned, the wager can also be used as a way of downgrading philosophical inquiry and existential exploration, to bring back instead the old notion that all human understanding is vanity.
+Unfortunately, given the traditional Christian view of the saved & the damned, the wager can also be used as a way of downgrading philosophical inquiry and existential exploration, and to bring back the old notion that all human understanding is vanity.
 While the writer of Ecclesiastes makes a powerful point about the greater universe and the insignificance of humanity, it remains defeatist and depressing to apply such a vision to the things we strive for: meaning, freedom, charity, knowledge, progress, connection, compassion, etc.

 What’s the point of using religion to make our ideals seem meaningless when they are the best things we can hope for — and when they in no way negate spirituality?
 At times, it may be that "in much wisdom is much grief: and he that increaseth knowledge increaseth sorrow," yet one might add that it isn't the world, or our efforts in the world, that are in vain.
-Rather, it’s the opposite: any philosophy is counter-productive if it preempts or disdains our efforts to attain wisdom to make the world a better place.
+Rather, it’s the opposite: any philosophy is counter-productive if it preempts or disdains our efforts to attain wisdom and to make the world a better place.
 This seems an unavoidable conclusion, given that Ecclesiastes is praised as wisdom literature.
 Perhaps it’s best to say that wisdom literature is paradoxical at times, rather than it’s a vain waste of time to read about wisdom, as, say, in Ecclesiastes…

 ✝︎

-Context
+Historical Context

 One must remember that Pascal’s Pensées is a diverse and at times fragmentary collection of ideas.
 Published posthumously in 1669, it can be read as either an internal or an external dialogue.
 As a result, it’s not fair to treat it as a philosophical treatise.
 Yet his wager is nevertheless an important argument, both in theology and in agnosticism.
 Many see it (or a variant of it) as a cogent and coherent argument against doubt and disbelief.
 Many also use it consciously or unconsciously, either as a fallback position or as a bypass at the crossroads of theology and logic.